oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

 # Specify Class Initialization Explicitly

-By default, Native Image initializes as many classes as possible at build time.
+By default, Native Image initializes application classes at run time, except for the classes that Native Image proves "safe" for initialization at build time.
-This includes most of the JDK classes, the garbage collector, and the application classes that Native Image estimates as "safe" for initialization.

 However, you can influence the default behavior by specifying the classes to be build-time or run-time initialized explicitly.
 For that, there are two command-line options: `--initialize-at-build-time` and `--initialize-at-run-time`.
 You can use these options to specify whole packages or individual classes.
-For example, if you have the classes `p.C1`, `p.C2`, … ,`p.Cn`, you can specify that all the classes in the package `p` are to be initialized at build time by passing the following option to `native-image` on the command line:
+For example, if you have the classes `p.C1`, `p.C2`, … ,`p.Cn`, you can specify that all the classes in the package `p` are to be initialized at build time by passing the following option to `native-image`:
 ```shell
 --initialize-at-build-time=p
 ```